Secure Anonymous Conferencing in Quantum Networks: SUB-PROTOCOLS

-\item The parties execute the Parity protocol (Protocol~\ref{prot:parity}) with inputs $q_1, q_2 ,\ldots, q_n$, such that party $t$ is the last to broadcast.
-If the outcome of the Parity protocol is 1 or any party refuses to broadcast, then set $y_t=1$ $\forall\, t \in \{1,\ldots, n\}$. \end{enumerate} \end{enumerate} \end{protocol} \begin{protocol} {Collision Detection \cite{Broadbent2007}} This protocol is used to detect the presence of multiple candidate senders, or no senders at all.
+where $q_j \in_R \{0,1\}$ denotes that $q_j$ is picked uniformly at random in $\{0,1\}$. \item The parties execute the Parity protocol (Protocol~\ref{prot:parity}) with inputs $q_1, q_2 ,\ldots, q_n$, such that party $t$ is the last to broadcast.
+If the outcome of the Parity protocol is 1 or any party refuses to broadcast, then set $y_t=1$ $\forall\, t \in \{1,\ldots, n\}$. \end{enumerate} \end{enumerate} \end{protocol} Note that, due to the probabilistic action in step 2.1, Protocol~\ref{prot:Veto} allows a given party $t$ to learn whether any other party has input $1$ even when the input of party $t$ is $x_t=1$, which would not happen in an ideal implementation of the veto function \cite{Broadbent2007}.
+This crucial fact allows a candidate sender to detect the presence of other candidate senders in the first Veto performed in Collision Detection. \begin{protocol} {Collision Detection \cite{Broadbent2007}} This protocol is used to detect the presence of multiple candidate senders, or no senders at all.
 Let $x_t \in \{0,1,2\}$ be the input of party $t$ and $y_t$ the output of the protocol for party $t$.
 Then the output of every party $t\in \{1,\ldots, n\}$ is interpreted as follows: